 Backstory: Can-Fite is an advanced clinical stage drug development Company with a platform technology that is designed to address multi-billion dollar markets in the treatment of cancer, inflammatory disease and COVID-19.
 The Company's lead drug candidate, Piclidenoson, is currently in Phase III trials for rheumatoid arthritis and psoriasis.
 Piclidenoson has been approved for a pilot clinical trial in Israel to treat COVID-19 infected patients with moderate-to-severe symptoms.
 Can-Fite's liver drug, Namodenoson, is headed into a Phase III trial for hepatocellular carcinoma (HCC), the most common form of liver cancer, and successfully achieved its primary endpoint in a Phase II trial for the treatment of non-alcoholic steatohepatitis (NASH).
 Namodenoson has been granted Orphan Drug Designation in the U.S. and Europe and Fast Track Designation as a second line treatment for HCC by the U.S. Food and Drug Administration.
 Namodenoson has also shown proof of concept to potentially treat other cancers including colon, prostate, and melanoma.
 CF602, the Company's third drug candidate, has shown efficacy in the treatment of erectile dysfunction.
 These drugs have an excellent safety profile with experience in over 1,500 patients in clinical studies to date.

-Digital Ally, Inc. (DGLY) is a client of RedChip Companies, Inc. DGLY agreed to pay RedChip Companies, Inc., a $7,500 monthly cash fee, beginning in September 2017, for RedChip investor awareness services.
+Can-Fite Biopharma (CANF) is a client of RedChip Companies, Inc. CANF agreed to pay RedChip Companies, Inc. a cash fee of $5,000 monthly, beginning in August 2019, and 16,500 shares of CANF Rule 144 stock for 6 months of RedChip investor awareness services and consulting services.

 To read full newsletter and learn about other top small cap stocks